Unity-Technologies/furioos-sdk-js/README.md

 ```

 ## Why using it ?
-With the Furioos SDK Unity / Unreal Engine, you can embed your application in your website and make them communicate with each other in a bidirectional way through the SDK JS.
+With the Furioos SDK Unity / Unreal Engine, you can embed your application in your website and make them communicate with each other in a bidirectional way through the SDK JS. <br />
 The Furioos SDK allows you to:
 - Customize your own UI (loading progress, start/stop button, etc...)
 - Communicate with your Unity / Unreal Engine app